 Overview

 The Australian aged care system requires you to work through a set sequence of government steps before a person can move into a residential aged care facility.
-The process is managed by — the federal government’s central entry point — and involves two separate agencies: the for clinical eligibility, and for the financial assessment.
+The process is managed by My Aged Care — the federal government’s central entry point — and involves two separate agencies: the Aged Care Assessment Team (ACAT) for clinical eligibility, and Services Australia for the financial assessment.

 The nine steps below describe the standard pathway for residential aged care.
 The process typically takes 8–16 weeks from first contact to move-in day, though it can be compressed to as little as 1–2 weeks in urgent situations.